 Print out the template and trace the letters onto a piece of paper backed fusible web.
-Yes they are backwards on purpose.
+Yes, they are backward on purpose.

 Trace the “T” 3 times and the “R” 3 times (so you have the correct letters to spell TRICK OR TREAT)

-Cut out letters loosley and press onto the wrong side of your fabric scraps
+Cut out letters loosely and press onto the wrong side of your fabric scraps

 Cut out again this time precisely.

 Measure the center of the 18″ side of your 18″ x 24″ piece of fabric.
 Mark it.

 Measure down 18″ on each 24″ side of the fabric.
 Mark each spot.

 Draw a line from the 18″ mark to the center of the fabric.
 Do the same for the other side of the fabric.

 Cut fabric along these lines so that you have the banner shape.